oliviawestmacottssw/SSW.Rules.Content/rules/do-you-separate-your-expenses-by-creating-separate-reports-in-expensify/rule.md

 ![](Expensify2.PNG)

-4. Click in the area of text that says "New Report" to re-name the report.
+4. ​Click in the area of text that says "New Report" to re-name the report.

 ![](Expensify3.PNG)

-5. Re-name your report and then save.
+​5.
+Re-name your report and then save.
 You can also change the policy if required.
 To automatically email your receipts to New, select the SSW policy.